YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    -ENCR[YPT]=<key>

 MUPIP provides <key> to the encryption plugin.
-The reference implementation of the plugin expects a key with the specified name in the encryption configuration file identified by $ydb_crypt_config.
+The reference implementation of the plugin expects a key with the specified name in the encryption configuration file identified by `$ydb_crypt_config <basicops.html#ydb-crypt-config>`_.
 The configuration file must contain an entry in the database section for each database file mapping to a region specified in <region-list> that names the specified key as its key.
 The ENCRYPT flag is incompatible with all other command line flags of MUPIP REORG except REGION, and performs no operation other than changing the encryption key.
 If the specified key is already the encryption key of a database region, MUPIP REORG ENCRYPT moves on to the next region after displaying a message (on stderr, where MUPIP operations send their output).

 As MUPIP REORG ENCRYPT reads, re-encrypts, and writes every in-use block in each database file, its operations take a material amount of time on the databases of typical applications, and furthermore add an additional IO load to the system on which it runs.
-You can use the environment variable ydb_poollimit to ameliorate, but not eliminate the impact, at the cost of extending execution times.
+You can use the environment variable ydb_poollimit to ameliorate, but not eliminate, the impact, at the cost of extending execution times.
 To minimize impact on production instances, YottaDB recommends running this operation on replicating secondary instances, rather than on originating primary instances.

 ENCRYPT switches the journal file for each database region when it begins operating on it, and again when it completes, and also records messages in the syslog for both events.

 As is the case under normal operation when MUPIP REORG ENCRYPT is not active, journaled databases are protected against system crashes when MUPIP REORG ENCRYPT is in operation: MUPIP JOURNAL ROLLBACK/RECOVER recovers journaled database regions (databases that use NOBEFORE journaling continue to require RECOVER/ROLLBACK FORWARD).

 Because a database file utilizes two keys while MUPIP REORG ENCRYPT is underway, the database section of the configuration file provides for a single database file entry to specify multiple keys.
-For example, if the keys of database regions CUST and HIST, mapping to database files cust.dat and hist.dat in directory /var/myApp/prod, are to be changed from key1 to key2 using the command:
+For example, if the keys of database regions CUST and HIST, mapping to database files ``cust.dat`` and ``hist.dat`` in directory ``/var/myApp/prod``, are to be changed from ``key1`` to ``key2`` using the command:

 .. code-block:: none